msupply-foundation/msupply_docs/content/docs/distribution/outbound_shipments.md

 Outbound Shipments can used to issue stock to a customer.

 If you used mSupply in the past, you may be familiar with the term **Customer Invoice**.
 An Outbound Shipment can be used to:
-* Transfer stock to another store using mSupply
+* Transfer stock to another store which also uses mSupply
 * Issue stock to a customer
 * Fulfill requisitions (customer orders)